azimuttapp/azimutt/public/blog/explore-postgresql-internals/article.md

 ORDER BY table_schema, table_name, column_index
 ```

-The [pg_attribute](https://www.postgresql.org/docs/current/catalog-pg-attribute.html) table stores information about all the table columns, I just need to make a join to [pg_class](https://www.postgresql.org/docs/current/catalog-pg-class.html) on *attrelid*, storing the table it belongs to have almost all I need.
+The [pg_attribute](https://www.postgresql.org/docs/current/catalog-pg-attribute.html) table stores information about all the table columns, I just need to make a join to [pg_class](https://www.postgresql.org/docs/current/catalog-pg-class.html) on *attrelid*, storing the table it belongs to, to have almost all I need.
 But as you can see, there is a few tricky things (at least hard to figure out): I need some [functions](https://www.postgresql.org/docs/current/functions-info.html) to get properly formatted type and default value.

 So now you may start to understand why it was not very trivial to build this.
 The result is not very complex but each time I had to figure out and adjust a lot of small details.